deeplearning4j/deeplearning4j/word2vec.md

 This will create a tokenizer for the text and create moving windows based on that.

+Notably, you can also specify the window size here:

+                  TokenizerFactory tokenizerFactory = new UimaTokenizerFactory();

+                  List<Window> windows = Windows.windows("text",tokenizerFactory,windowSize);

 One other thing that may not be clear is how to train word sequence models.
 This is done by optimization with the [viterbi algorithm](../doc/org/deeplearning4j/word2vec/viterbi).

 The general idea behind this is that you train moving windows with word2vec and classify individual windows (with a focus word)